mjheitland/tfeksebs/README.md

 * deploy Kubernetes pod:
 ```
-kubectl apply -f deployment.yaml
+kubectl apply -f 2_compute/deployment.yaml
 kubectl get deployment eksebs-deployment -o yaml
 kubectl get pods
 ```

 * deploy Kubernetes service (adds an ELB so that we can reach the pod from outside):
 ```
-kubectl apply -f service.yaml
+kubectl apply -f 2_compute/service.yaml
 kubectl get service eksebs-service
 ```

-* test the app running on Docker in a Kubernetes cluster in the browser (use the ELB arn output from the last command):
+* test the app running on Docker in a Kubernetes cluster in the browser (use the ELB arn output from the last command - EXTERNAL_IP):
 ```
 xxx.eu-west-1.elb.amazonaws.com
 ```